dsomleff/docker-camp/README.md

 ## Dockerfile
 `Dockerfile` is a list of instruction for building image, which describe how container should be setup.
+- Every instruction in Dockerfile represent layer.
+Layer based architecture.
+More on that in Image section.

 >**Syntax:**
 - `FROM` - on top of what technology (based image) we would like to build our image.
 Without this line you will receive an error.